AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/reflectometry.md

 2. You can edit the composition by changing the number of each kind of element and change the sum of atomic volumes or the material density.

+<a name="REFD_Sample_Parameters"></a>
 ## Sample Parameters

 This window shows the various sample-dependent parameters for the selected reflectometry pattern.
 All values shown in this window can be edited.
-Note that the last three parameters (named FreePrmX, X=1,2,3) have labels that can be changed.
+Note that the last three parameters (named `FreePrm`X, X=1,2,3) have labels that can be changed.
 If changed in one histogram, the same label is used for all histograms.
 When a label is changed, the Comments tree item for each REFD histogram is searched for a matching "Label=value" pair (differences in letter case between the two label strings is ignored).
 When found, the value is converted to a float and saved as the appropriate Sample Parameter.

 <H3 style="color:blue;font-size:1.1em">What can I do here?</H3>